kala13x/smake/README.md

 [![CodeQL](https://github.com/kala13x/smake/actions/workflows/codeql.yml/badge.svg)](https://github.com/kala13x/smake/actions/workflows/codeql.yml)

 ## Simple-Make
-`SMake` is small and simple tool which helps developers to automatically generate `Makefile` for C/C++ projects by only typing `smake` in the project directory.
+`SMake` is a simple tool that helps developers automatically generate `Makefile` for C/C++ projects by only typing `smake` in the project directory.
 See the file `src/info.h` to check out what release version you have.

 ### Installation
-Use included scripts to build and clean the projct.
+Use included scripts to build and clean the project.

 ```bash
 git clone https://github.com/kala13x/smake.git --recursive